ToxiicMarker/E06a-Bullets/README.md

 # E06a-Bullets
+    In this excercise I learned about how to destroy the penguin scum!...
+    In this excercise I learned about how to create bullets, saw an example of a score system, and looked at collisions.
+I got further practice with working with velocities and believe that if I were to implement a penguin rebellion they would shoot bullets with a slower velocity as the narwhal's have superior arms.

 Playing with bullet sprites:

 It's narwhals vs. penguins(?)!
 These natural enemies are locked in a battle; who will survive?